The Cuckoo’s Calling Miscellaneous Characters

 David Carr – In 1975, he was a new guitarist of Jonny Rokeby’s band The Deadbeats.
 He was arrested after a drug bust in LA during the record-breaking tour for the platinum album Hold It Back.

-Gabriella Rokeby – A television presenter.
-Daughter of Jonny Rokeby and Carla Astolfi.
+Gabriella Rokeby – A television presenter; daughter of Jonny Rokeby and Carla Astolfi.

 Geoffrey Hook – A target under surveillance; the husband of Strike’s client, Mrs Hook.
+Strike photographs him with a red-haired woman at Ealing Broadway Tube station.

 Janine – A woman who resides in the St Elmo’s hostel for the homeless in Hammersmith.